JuanDevis/juandevis/README.md

 In 2014 I left my job at a multinational and created 2ffactor, the reflection of my dream of growing as a professional within the software development industry.
 Since then I have dedicated myself to specializing in the development of mobile applications, collaborating with companies from different parts of the world, creating more than 100 Apps.

-In 2018 I returned to my hometown in Galicia (Spain), and started creating programming content and sharing my experience as a developer on platforms such as YouTube, Twitch or Udemy.
-I would like to somehow give back to all the knowledge that the community has shared with me for free over the years.👏
+In 2018 left my hometown (Venezuela) to move to chile, and started creating programming content and sharing my experience as a developer to different teams.👏 in 2019 i got to Ecuador and worked in an agency programing hundreds of websites, improving my skilss in javascript, php, sql, wordpress core, firebase and flutter
+And finally in 2020 i got to Usa where i started to work on upwork and fiverr getting in the first places posicioning as one of the best in both platforms for wordpress development

+In all of these years i have gathered knoledge that i would like to use in platforms, companies and apps to build awesome things and improve somehow the world😁

 ## Tech: